 1968 Iris Murdoch and James Saunders adapt Murdoch's novel The Italian Girl for the stage.
 Richard Pasco and Elizabeth Sellars lead the cast and Val May stages.
 It runs in London at Wyndham's Theatre.

-1968 A Day in the Death of Joe Egg opens at the Brooks Atkinson Theatre, starring Albert Finney, Joan Hickson, and Zena Walker, the latter winning a Tony Award for her performance.
-Michael Blakemore directs the Peter Nichols play.
+1968 A Day in the Death of Joe Egg opens at the Brooks Atkinson Theatre, starring Albert Finney, Joan Hickson, and Zena Walker.
+Michael Blakemore directs the Peter Nichols play, which wins Walker a Tony Award for her performance.

 2002 A settlement is announced between producer Scott Rudin and composer Stephen Sondheim over ownership of the musical Wise Guys, since retitled Bounce, that allows its 2003 premiere at Chicago's Goodman Theatre to go forward.
 When the musical finally opens in New York in 2008, it has yet another new title: Road Show.